-As many of you know, I recently snagged some cheap-o drinking glasses that rock my world, which spurred on a full fledged glass-fronted cabinet makeover here at Casa Petersik.
+As many of you know, I recently snagged some affordable drinking glasses that we love so much, which spurred a full fledged glass-fronted cabinet makeover here at Casa Petersik.

-Here’s what our glass fronted corner cabinet looked like before the big spring switcheroo.
+Here’s what our glass fronted corner cabinet looked like before my little spring update:

 Isn’t it nice and fresh and light for spring?
 We love that you can much more easily see that the back of the cabinet is painted the same blue tone as the walls (the colored glassware really brings that out).
 And we also love that our new drinking glasses inspired a whole new palette that still accommodates our white dishes but allows us to showcase a few more colorful glass objects that make the entire kitchen feel a bit more vibrant and cheerful.